gjbex/Containers-for-HPC/examples/hpccm/README.md

 # hpccm

-hpccm (HPC container manager) is a tool developed by NVIDIA to define containers using a Python script that gets translated into a Dockerfile or a Singularity recipe.
+hpccm (HPC container maker) is a tool developed by NVIDIA to define containers using a Python script that gets translated into a Dockerfile or a Singularity recipe.